TylerPolnyDev/New-Relic-ScriptedBrowser-helper-functions/README.md

 # Description
-The following functions each represent 1 step in a scripted browser test case. if steps should be executed in order be sure to make use of "await"
+The following functions each represent 1 step in a scripted browser test case.
+If steps should be executed in order be sure to make use of "await"

 # Step Functions